 While many important issues were raised, such as women's pay in the workplace and being treated equally, based on merit, the discussion also focused on how to effect change in attitudes and break away from existing stereotypes.

-"We were so pleased with the Women in Aerospace, Defence and Intelligence inaugural event and received an enormous amount of positive feedback from both the speakers who participated and those who attended," said Shenoa Simpson, manager, The Strategy Group, KPMG.
+"We were so pleased with the Women in Aerospace, Defence and Technology inaugural event and received an enormous amount of positive feedback from both the speakers who participated and those who attended," said Shenoa Simpson, manager, The Strategy Group, KPMG.
 "Many of the British people who attended commented on how interesting it was to hear the American perspective on women's leadership in the sector and felt as though the conversation could have easily have continued another hour or two."

 The panel agreed that women can encourage change by believing in themselves, but also by recognising that there is much room for improvement for women's positions in the workplace, even in 2016.